Average Rent Prices in Chico

 What's the most common mistake people make with rent prices in Chico?

 Only comparing advertised rents without factoring in utilities, parking, and pet fees.
 These add $100-400/month in many markets.
-This applies in any market, but it's especially costly in Chico where prices are already elevated.
+This applies in any market, but it's especially costly in Chico where even small mistakes can erode the savings you'd otherwise enjoy.

 Is the California state average different from Chico's?

-California's state average for rent prices is $2,286, which is lower than Chico's average of $2,466.
-This means Chico is on the pricier side even within its own state.
+California's state average for rent prices is $2,036, which is actually higher than Chico's $1,488.
+Chico is one of the more affordable cities within California for this category.

 How can I save money on rent prices in Chico?